destroflyer/maniascript/docs/advanced/persistence.md

 The important part here is `UserMgr.MainUser.PersistentSave();`, which stores the current properties of `UserMgr.MainUser` (including our extension property) in a way that survives a game restart.
 Without the call to this method, the variable would be deleted when your current session is closed.
 Again, make sure you always use a custom prefix for your variable in order to avoid conflicts with other properties.

 TODO: Check how this behaves on server.

+## Supported types
+The following types can be persisted:
+- `Boolean`
+- `Integer`
+- `Real`
+- `Text`
+- Vectors
+- Structs
+- Arrays and associative arrays of a supported type

+The following types can not be persisted:
+- `Ident`
+- Classes
+- Parameter arrays